itsbio/gamepot-docs/en/gamepot_dashboard.md

 ![gamepot_dashboard_83](./images/gamepot_dashboard_83.png)

-① A user ID to register.
-Use email formats only.

-② A user name to register.

-③ A user password to register.

-④ Select a standard time zone for the user dashboard.
+① Select a standard time zone for the user dashboard.

-⑤ Select a target language when using customer support translations.
+② Select a target language when using customer support translations.

-⑥ Set whether or not to detect the languages of inquiries automatically when using customer support translations.
+③ Set whether to detect the languages of inquiries automatically when using customer support translations.

-⑦ Set whether or not to translate the languages of inquiries automatically when using customer support translations.
+④ Set whether to translate the inquiries automatically when using customer support translations.

+⑤ Select whether to require 2-step authentication when the user logs in.

+⑥ Restrict access from unauthorized IPs when IP access restriction is enabled.

 #### - Role